carlosjennings1991/Macro_Slowdown/README.md

 We can see that the high growth rates of the 1950's and early/mid 1960's are closely mirrored by high fertility rates during this time.
 While there is a modest rebound in fertility rates from 1983 to 2007 (1.80 to 2.12), the major source of growth during this period (especially the 1990's) comes from immigration.

-Of course, people have kids or immigrate because they believe they can support that child.
+Of course, people have kids because they believe they can support that child.
+Besides asylum seekers, people immigrate for economic reasons.
 So let's look at the population growth rates vs economic growth rates

 ##